UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I need a pump for my rain barrel?

-Is it illegal to collect rainwater in my state?
+Is it legal to collect rainwater in my state?

-While most states actively encourage rainwater harvesting as a smart conservation method, a few states like Colorado and Utah have specific regulations and capacity limits regarding water rights.
-It is always best to verify your local, state, and HOA bylaws, or consult resources like EPA WaterSense, to ensure full legal compliance before installing a system.
+While the vast majority of states actively encourage rainwater harvesting as a smart conservation method, a few states like Colorado and Utah maintain specific historical regulations and capacity limits regarding watershed rights.
+It is always a smart idea to verify your local, state, and HOA bylaws, or consult resources like the EPA’s outdoor water efficiency guidelines, to ensure full legal compliance before installing a new system.

 About the Author